 You should leave enough time to research and prepare applications to improve your chances of success.

-Time: appointments will be scheduled from 9.30am to 6pm
+Time: Appointments last for 45 minutes and will be scheduled from 9.30am to 6pm

 Our careers clinic is for Legal Practice Course (LPC) paralegals, final seat trainees and qualified solicitors.

 - a one-to-one consultation with a career coach/legal recruiter